August 2 – 3, 2014

 The PMC fundraising minimum is between $500 and $4,300, depending on the route chosen, yet the average PMC cyclist raises over $6,000.
 This commitment to the fundraising portion of the PMC journey is a testament to riders' dedication to the cause and their belief in the PMC mission.
 Hundreds have been members of the PMC family for more than 20 years.
 The PMC averages an annual 70 percent rider retention rate, and because of the high demand, each January, registration for most routes closes within weeks of opening.
 From organizing luggage and unloading trucks to cooking meals and manning waterstops, more than 3,100 PMC volunteers fill jobs that are typically paid positions, thus enhancing the event's efficiency and culture of giving.
 The PMC is presented by the Red Sox Foundation and the New Balance Foundation.
 Another 200 companies support the event through donations of goods, services, and money.

-The PMC is nationally recognized as a model in fundraising efficiency, it generates half of the Jimmy Fund's annual revenue and it is Dana-Farber's largest contributor.
 "The PMC has made what we do at Dana-Farber possible," says Edward J. Benz Jr., MD, president of Dana-Farber Cancer Institute.
 "When they write the history of how cancer was conquered, the PMC will be in chapter one."

 For more information about the PMC, visit www.pmc.org.